 Assassinations may also be performed with death class poison (see Poison in Chapter Seven); however, the Writ must still be left with the victim.
+An Assassin may never perform an assassination on themselves, furthermore all players must recognize this ability is not to be used as a way to change characters during an event.
+Such conduct is considered against the spirit of the game.
 All rules regarding Resurrection apply to assassination victims.
 Any assassinated character may not return to play for 24 hours unless resurrected through magical means.